mkormout/microweb/README.md

 # Microweb

-A minimalistic Python web framework inspired by Node.js Express, focused on simplicity and small size.
+A minimalistic web framework for **MicroPython**, inspired by Node.js Express and focused on simplicity and small size.

 ## Features

-- Basic request routing
+- Basic request routing similar to Express.js
 - Middleware support
-- Core structure for handling requests and responses
+- Lightweight core for handling HTTP requests and responses
-- Organized into `core`, `lib`, and `middleware` modules
+- Clear modular structure: `core`, `lib`, `middleware`

 ## Installation

-Currently not published as a package.
-To use:
+Clone the repository and copy the needed files into your MicroPython project:

 ```bash
 git clone https://github.com/mkormout/microweb.git
 ```

-and import the necessary modules into your project.
+> Note: Microweb is intended for MicroPython environments, e.g., ESP32 or Raspberry Pi Pico W.

 ## Example Usage